One unit of credit equals four semester hours.

 Students will undertake a geospatial research thesis in consultation with thesis advisor and one external advisor.
 Once completed, the student will successfully defend thesis before a graduate thesis committee.
 Successful completion of the course includes a formal binding of the thesis and submission to the library.
 Required course for thesis track.
 Prerequisite: AGS 580.

-This course is the capstone for graduate students with a specialization in Advanced Placement Human Geography within the graduate geospatial information systems program.
-Based on previous coursework in both the MS-GIS and APHG Certificate programs, students will develop a teaching module, which builds upon the spatial concepts and thinking learned in previous coursework to instruct how to incorporate data collection and analysis with GIS technology.
-Students will write a manuscript for publication, detailing the teaching module, to be subsequently submitted to a peer-reviewed journal for publication.
+This course is the capstone for students with a specialization in Advanced Placement Human Geography within the graduate geospatial information systems program.
+Based on previous coursework in both GIS and APHG, students will develop a teaching module that builds upon the spatial concepts and thinking learned in previous coursework to instruct participants how to incorporate data collection and analysis with GIS technology.
+Students will write a manuscript, detailing the teaching module, to be subsequently submitted to a peer-reviewed journal for publication.
 Participants will successfully defend their manuscript to a committee of human geography and geospatial educators.
-Participants will work with the instructor and reviewers as advisors to assist with the process.

 AGS 592 Geospatial Thesis